You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Cardizem Cd is a drug marketed by Bausch and is included in one NDA.

 The generic ingredient in CARDIZEM CD is diltiazem hydrochloride.
 There are twenty-six drug master file entries for this compound.
-Fifty-three suppliers are listed for this compound.
+Fifty-two suppliers are listed for this compound.
 Additional details are available on the diltiazem hydrochloride profile page.

 AI Deep Research